 • Vege-Sal (affiliate link) to taste, or use slightly less regular salt

-What kind of fish is good for Fish Taco Cabbage Bowls?
+What fish is good for Fish Taco Bowls?

-Any type of mild white fish such as cod, bass, grouper, haddock, catfish, snapper, halibut, or Mahi Mahi will work for this recipe.
-I haven’t tried making it with salmon, but I bet that would be delicious too.
+Any type of mild white fish will work for this recipe.
+Make it with cod, bass, grouper, haddock, catfish, snapper, halibut, or Mahi Mahi.
+And if you’re a fan of salmon, I bet that would be delicious too.

 Can you eat the fish taco ingredients in a lettuce wrap or tortilla?

-If you’re a fan of fish tacos or lettuce wrap fish tacos, just make the Fish Taco Cabbage Bowl ingredients and then eat inside a tortilla or inside lettuce wraps.
-That will also be a delicious option, and if you use Mission Carb Balance Low-Carb Tortillas (affiliate link) or your favorite low-carb tortillas, it will still be a pretty low-carb meal.
+You can make this recipe into tacos by eating eat the fish and slaw inside a tortilla or inside lettuce wraps.
+If you use Mission Carb Balance Low-Carb Tortillas (affiliate link) or another low-carb tortilla, it will still be a pretty low-carb meal.

 Fish Taco Cabbage Bowls process shots collage